 As similar as these two breeds are in both appearance and mannerisms, they do have their differences.
 It’s important to highlight these differences for anyone who is seriously considering getting either one of these.

-Both breeds are great for families, but they do have some very distinct differences between their temperament, size, personality, and capacity to learn during training sessions.
+Both breeds are great for families, but they do have some very distinct differences in their temperament, size, personality, and capacity to learn during training sessions.
 Let’s look at both of these dogs, the difference, and their similarities.
 Both are great breeds that can make a great addition to any family.

 - Height 21-25 Inches